Caroleq/caroleq.github.io/_posts/2023-7-9-Audio-Amplifier.md

 ## 4. Frequency analysis
-To check if the amplifier response meets requirements accross amplification frequency range I run a frequency analysis.
+To check if the amplifier response meets requirements accross amplification frequency range I ran a frequency analysis.
 I computed gain and phase shift of the amplifier in frequency domain using SPICE program [Description how to click it?].
 Subsections below present analysis results for ....
 Diagrams below present gain and pahe shift for a final version of the amplifier.
 When I initially created the electronic cricuit the results did not meet requirements and values of some resistors and capacitors needed to be tuned to improve the shape of gain and shift-phase responses.
 ### 4.1 Analysis of amplitude gain
 As mentioned in the requirements section, changes of gain values in frequency range 10Hz-20kHz should be small.
 [Zapas??]